13 & 14 December 2023 In-person, BMA House, London Driving real-world impact from health research

 Speakers:

-• Anna Ramsay, The Health Foundation
+• Anna Ramsay, Senior Research Programme Lead, The Health Foundation

 ROUND TABLE CONTINUED